 matrix - 6 members with 111 marker tests

-The Swiss subgroup of eight known-related persons among these members presents interesting data showing rather few mutations, considering the 20 generations and 650 years since the common ancestor.
+The Swiss subgroup of eight (of the nine now listed at familytreedna.com) known-related persons among these members presents interesting data showing rather few mutations, considering the 20 generations and 650 years since the common ancestor.
 More markers tested for other members would help to make the story clearer!

 The actual TMRCAs within this Swiss subgroup, using the known genealogical paper-trails, are displayed in this table.
 A comparison of this actual paper-trail data with calculated predictions is presented here.